§ Presentation Exchange v1.0.0

 }

-property is present in a Presentation Submission
+When the path_nested property is present in a Presentation Submission object, process as follows:

-array:- Execute the JSONPath expression string on the Current Traversal Object, or if none is designated, the top level of the Embed Target.
+1. Execute the JSONPath expression string on the Current Traversal Object, or if none is designated, the top level of the Embed Target.

-property.
-If the value parses and validates in accordance with the Claim Format Designation specified, let the resulting object be the Current Traversal Object - If present, process the next Nested Submission Traversal Object in the
+2. Decode and parse the value returned from JSONPath execution in accordance with the Claim Format Designation specified in the object’s format property.
+If the value parses and validates in accordance with the Claim Format Designation specified, let the resulting object be the Current Traversal Object

-property produced a valid value, process it as the submission against the Input Descriptor indicated by theid
+2. If parsing of the Nested Submission Traversal Objects in the path_nested property produced a valid value, process it as the submission against the Input Descriptor indicated by the id property of the containing Input Descriptor Mapping Object.

 § Limited Disclosure Submissions